llesoil/input_sensitivity/results/RQS/RQ4/RQ4.md

 RollingSort (rs) implements a common pattern in real-timeanalysis that performs rolling counts of messages.
 SOL (sol) is a network intensive topology, where the mes-sage is routed through an inter-worker network"

-We choose to answer "Yes" for Q2.
+We choose to answer "Yes" for Q-B.

-Q3 :
+Q-C :
 No mention of input sensitivity, No

-Q4 :
+Q-D :
 No

 ### Paper 7